skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 ## Create ICC FTP resource <a name="ftpresourcecreate"></a>

 Create ICC FTP resource where IBM i backup will be transferred.
-FTP resource can be IBM i or Linux system.For this document, we will be using Linux in our examples.
+FTP resource can be IBM i or Linux system.
+For this document, we will be using Linux in our examples.

 In case of large data, it is recommended to use Linux system On-Prem and transfer the data to Linux system on cloud using AZ copy.